-Wisconsin Girl, Missing For Nearly 3 Months, Is Found Alive
+Wis.
+Girl Missing For 3 Months Is Found — And Helps Deputies Catch Alleged Captor

 Shortly after this a... https://t.co/B5FrOVYLB8

-"I honestly still think I'm dreaming right now.
-It was like I was seeing a ghost," Peter Kasinskas told the Star-Tribune.
-"It was scary and awesome at the same time.
-My jaw just went to the floor."
+"Jayme was taken against her will and escaped from a residence at which she was being held, and found help," Barron County Sheriff Chris Fitzgerald said.
+"I can tell you that the subject planned his actions and took many proactive steps to hide his identity from law enforcement and the general public."

-Jayme went missing on Oct.
-15, when authorities found her parents shot to death at the family's home near Barron, a town about 75 miles northeast of Minneapolis.
-Authorities said they believed Jayme was not a runaway and was in danger.
+Patterson is being held in the Barron County jail on suspicion of kidnapping and homicide in the killing of Jayme's parents.
+Fitzgerald said that investigation remains "very fluid and active" and authorities are conducting numerous interviews.

-An initial ground search yielded no clues, but a second ground search by more than 2,000 people resulted in several items of interest to investigators, The Associated Press reports.
-In December, hundreds of people in Barron gathered in a tree-lighting ceremony to honor Jayme.
+Since Jayme's disappearance nearly three months ago, scores of people in Wisconsin and Minnesota helped authorities look for her.
+An initial ground search yielded no clues, but a second search by more than 2,000 people turned up several items of interest to investigators, the AP reports.
+In December, hundreds of people gathered in Barron for a tree-lighting ceremony in hopes of Jayme's safe return.

-She was found alive in the northwest Wisconsin town of Gordon, about 60 miles from where she had gone missing.
+Jayme spent Thursday night in an area hospital for observation, according to the sheriff in Douglas County, where the girl was found.

-Her grandfather, Robert Naiberg, told AP that his daughter told him that Jayme had been held by "a guy in the woods" but had managed to flee.
+Her grandfather, Robert Naiberg, told the AP that his daughter told him that Jayme had been held by "a guy in the woods" but had managed to flee.

 "I'm going to hug her.
 Squeeze her," Naiberg told the Star-Tribune.
 "I've been in the dumpster for three months."